VocalZero/VocalZero/README.md

 #### ATOMICNETWORKS (Currently developer here)
 We ❤️ to create unique and cool projects for you and work on improving them every day through your feedback and suggestions for improvement.

+#### GermanyCovid (Currently developer here)
+Your reliable data about the COVID pandemic in Germany.
+The most up-to-date data daily at the same time and place.